-Age: 67 Montreal, Québec, Canada Director since January 2016 Independent
+Age: 68 Montreal, Québec, Canada Director since January 2016 Independent

-Shares held: 1,742,300
+Shares held: 2,200,000

-Mr. Bertrand is Vice-Chairman of National Bank of Canada, a position he has assumed since February 2011, where he is responsible for developing and maintaining relations with corporate, institutional and government clients in Canada.
-He also acts as strategic advisor to management, particularly on matters pertaining to government relations and capital market regulations.
+Mr. Bertrand is Vice-Chairman of National Bank of Canada, a position he assumed in February 2011.
 Mr. Bertrand has held various management positions in the financial services industry.
-From 2000 to 2009, he was President and Chief Executive Officer of Montreal Exchange Inc. and held the position of Vice-President and Managing Director of Institutional Equity Sales at National Bank Financial from 1998 to 2000.
-Aside from his professional duties, Mr. Bertrand is an active member of boards of directors and industry committees.
-He currently serves as Chairman of the Board of the Montreal Canadiens/CH Group Inc. He is also on the Board of TMX Group and on the Board of the Boston Options Exchange and previously held the position of Chief Executive Officer of Maple Group Acquisition Corporation.
-In recent years, he has been a director of the Canadian Derivatives Clearing Corporation, Vice-Chairman of the Board of the Boston Options Exchange, Chairman of the Board of the Montréal Climate Exchange, and a director of the Natural Gas Exchange.
+From 2000 to 2009, he was President and Chief Executive Officer of Montreal Exchange Inc. and held the position of Vice President and Managing Director of Institutional Equity Sales at National Bank Financial from 1998 to 2000.
+Aside from his professional duties, Mr. Bertrand is a member of boards of directors and industry committees.
+He currently serves on the Board of TMX Group and is Chairman of the Board of the BOX Options Exchange and previously held the position of Chief Executive Officer of Maple Group Acquisition Corporation.
+In recent years, he served as Chairman of the Board of the Montreal Canadians/CH Group Inc. and of the Montréal Climate Exchange.
+He served as a director of the Canadian Derivatives Clearing Corporation and of the Natural Gas Exchange.
+He also served as Governor of the Canadian Investor Protection Fund, of the Canadian Securities Institute and of Market Regulation Services.
+He was a member the Board of the Montreal International Financial Center and of the Institut de finance mathématique de Montréal.
+He was a member of the Federal Minister of Finance Advisory Committee on Canada's economic action plan in 2009 and is a trustee of the Jean-Louis-Lévesque Foundation.